The Good, Better, & Best pricing model in cannabis retail

 Blue Moon, priced at $0.15/Oz, is 50% more expensive than Coors Light.
 This beer offers the best quality of the three and is priced as such.
 By offering these three different beers, Molson-Coors is able to serve three different customers in the domestic beer marketplace without compromising their products ’quality or over/under pricing a product to meet consumer needs.
 Additionally, Molson-Coors can follow customers through their life stages.
 Keystone Light is a common beer for college students, Coors Light for young professionals, and Blue Moon for those that find themselves enjoying craft beers and will pay more for better quality.

 Now that we’ve explored the GBB strategy in the beverages industry, let’s look at how the GBB strategy is emerging in the Alberta Flower market.
-Above, we see the market for 3.5g packages of Flower in AB showed only two price points last year.
+Above, we see the market for 3.5g packages of Flower in Alberta showed only two price points last year.
 We see a Core (Better) priced product centered around $35/package and a smaller distribution of Premium (Best) priced products above the $45 mark.
 The market was missing a Value segment during this time.

 In October 2020, we see the Value segment has emerged with 25% of unit volume for 3.5g packages of Flower to products priced under $25/package.
 This segment hardly existed last year with only 1% of unit volume.
 We also start to see a dead zone between the Value and Core segments in the $26-$29 price range.
 These dead zones often appear in between segments as the price difference becomes too small to sway consumers.

-Here we have chosen a five band hierarchy of price to continue our examination of the market for eighths of Flower in AB so that we can explore market share and brand dominance in each of these five spaces.
+Here we have chosen a five band hierarchy of price to continue our examination of the market for eighths of Flower in Alberta so that we can explore market share and brand dominance in each of these five spaces.
 A Premium provider of Flower may not be competing with a Value provider and because of this, we think it is critical to examine each of these markets individually.

 In the following slides, we will examine some of these segments and brands that appear to be dominating in each space to better understand the market.
 More specifically, we will examine brands like Pure Sun farms, which is currently the top brand for 3.5 gram Flower in AB and primarily dominates in the Ultra-Value segment, a new segment that emerged this past year.
 In this case, we can view Pure Sun farms as a market maker because they likely identified whitespace in the market and developed a product to fill that space to meet consumer demand.
 Other major brands such as Spinach and QWEST are not the top 3.5 gram Flower brands, but they each dominate a portion of the market (Spinach in Core, and QWEST in Premium).
 Finally, we will look at major LPs like Canopy and Aphria, which offer products in multiple segments to better capture larger portions of consumer demand.